pwr-Solaar/Solaar/docs/capabilities.md

 As a result if a device is switched between different computers Solaar may apply different settings for it on the different computers.

-Querying a device for its current state can require quite a few HID++ interactions.
+Querying a device for its current state can require quite a few interactions.
 These interactions can temporarily slow down the device, so Solaar tries to internally cache information about devices while it is running.
 If the device